-Role: Name: E-Mail Address: Qualifications: Author: Michael Bennett michael@sescc.net B.Sc.
-Environmental and Geographical Sciences, Ocean and atmospheric Science (UCT) Reviewer: John Sharples john@sescc.net Masters in Environmental Management (UFS) Bachelor's degree in Conservation.
+Role: Name: E-Mail Address: Qualifications: Author: Michael Bennett michael@sescc.net • B.Sc.
+Environmental and Geographical Sciences, Ocean and atmospheric Science (UCT)

 Sharples Environmental Services cc (SES) has been actively engaged since 1998 in the fields of environmental planning, assessment and management.
 Clients include private, corporate and public enterprises on a variety of differing landuse applications ranging from large-scale residential estates and resorts to golf courses, municipal service infrastructure installations and the planning of major arterials.
 The consultants have over 40+ years of combined experience and operate in the Southern, Eastern and Western Cape regions.